 God kept His promise to the Israelites.
 It was a unique time when God established His kingdom across Canaan for a period of about 800 years, which was a foretaste of His future promised kingdom over all the earth for 1000 years.
 Also, God has given Christians many spiritual promises in the New Testament which He will also fulfil.

 God punished the extreme wickedness of the Canaanites.
 This reminds us that sin has consequences.
 It results in physical and spiritual death.
 The only remedy is that eternal life is available for those who accept Christ’s gift of salvation.

 God warned the Canaanites of the coming invasion and gave them plenty of time to escape.
 Today, the gospel message goes out and God is patiently waiting for people to turn to him (2 Pt.
 3:9).

 Household members, including children, shared the fortunes of their parents.
-We need to realise that our actions can have consequences for others.
+We need to realize that our actions can have consequences for others.

 Canaan was Israel’s promised inheritance, which was gained by their faith and obedience and lost by their disobedience.
 After being rescued (redeemed) from Egypt, because of their backsliding, most of the Israelites died before they reached Canaan.
 They succumbed to the temptations and trials of this sinful world.
 Canaan symbolises our present spiritual inheritance.
 God has given us many spiritual promises in the Bible.
 By claiming these and living lives in obedience to Scripture, we will be rewarded in heaven at the Judgment Seat of Christ.
 Let’s resist the temptations and claim God’s promises like the Israelites who claimed Canaan.
 It’s not easy, but God has supplied our weapons including; the truth in the Bible, our righteousness, the gospel, our faith in God, God’s salvation, the Bible and prayer (Eph.
 6:10-20).